Qovery/documentation/website/docs/using-qovery/integration/ide-plugins.md

 ---
 last_modified_on: "2020-04-21"
 title: "IDE Plugins"
-description: "High-level description of the Qovery observability data collector and router."
+description: "Description of Qovery IDE plugins"
 ---
 Writing Qovery configuration is simple.
 If you like using IDE plugins to improve your workflows, you can be assisted by our plugins to avoid typo mistakes, get auto-completion and write it even faster.